dfeng/theoxfordspires/details.md

 £3,950 for the two-week programme.

 <p class="message">
-Prices are exclusive of travel costs to the United Kingdom.
+Prices are exclusive of travel costs to and from the United Kingdom, arrival at and departure from Oxford.
 </p>

 A limited number of partial scholarships based on academic merit and financial needs are available.
 Please email the programme office at <a href="mailto:info@theoxfordspires.co.uk">info@theoxfordspires.co.uk</a> for more information.